-Lila Rachel Becker is a New York and DC-based director and a Directing MFA candidate at the University of Iowa.
+Lila Rachel Becker is a New York and DC-based director and one half of Portmanteau.
 She directs and develops highly theatrical, incendiary new work and classically-influenced plays that engage with contemporary politics, identities, and power structures.
 She is passionate about work that requires world-building and investigates language, complicity, and ritual.
 Her favorite plays offer puzzles for the director and the audience to solve.

 Outside of the rehearsal room, Lila can be found cooking spicy food and playing taiko.